This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - Examination questions should be significantly different between teaching periods.

-- Unit Coordinators who wish to change the rules or conduct of a unit examination paper after the paper has been submitted for printing must apply to the Director Student Administration and Services or nominee.
+- Unit Coordinators who wish to change the rules or conduct of a unit examination paper after the paper has been submitted for printing must apply to the Director Student Success or nominee.
 Changes may be accepted only where it is practicable to do so with the time left available for printing and distribution of the paper.

 - Unit Coordinators, prior to their unit examination/s, must advise the Examinations and Results Unit of the telephone number on which they can be contacted during the sitting of their unit examination/s held in the NSW time zone.